On May 27, 1692, Massachusetts’ newly minted governor William Phips established the most famous court of oyer and terminer ever.

 As the hostilities simmered, townspeople stumbled upon accusations of witchcraft as a useful tool to besmirch the reputations of their enemies.
 Accusations ran into the hundreds as Phips took charge of the colony.
 However, the changeover in governance prevented trials from getting underway.

-Fighting with the Native American tribes was Gov. Phips’ top priority, and he gave Lieutenant Gov. Stoughton responsibility for clearing the backlog of witchcraft cases.
+Fighting with the Native American tribes was Gov. Phips’ top priority, and he gave Lt.William Gov. Stoughton responsibility for clearing the backlog of witchcraft cases.
 Stoughton took the job seriously.

 Stoughton also implemented another rule that moved things along, one that encouraged (or tortured) the accused into confessing that they practiced witchcraft.
 The court spared those who confessed.
 Those who would not confess risked death at trial.

 And finally, Stoughton sent the jury back to reconsider even when it found an accused witch innocent.
-The jury, for example, exonerated Rebecca Nourse, Stoughton sent them back to reconsider, the jury convicted Nourse and she died on the gallows.
+The jury, for example, exonerated Rebecca Nourse, Stoughton sent the jurymen back to reconsider, they convicted Nourse and she died on the gallows.

 Within two weeks of the court’s establishment, it killed the first alleged witch.
 Stoughton’s efficiency dovetailed perfectly with the religious leaders’ fervent belief that the devil was attacking the colony.
 These forces combined to create a powerful killing machine, executing 20 people in just four months with more than 100 prisoners still to try.